GregoryWells2007/Gryphn/README.md

 Cross platform high performace abstracted rendering api

 # Info
-Gryphn works to abstract away platform API functions (Vulkan, Metal, D3D11/D3D12, OpenGL, Software) with its own API that aims to mimic the Vulkan API while simplifying away some of its quirks<br />
+Gryphn works to abstract away platform API functions (Vulkan, Metal, D3D11/D3D12, OpenGL, Software) with its own API that aims to mimic the OpenGL API but with the use of exensions you can make it function simmilar to Vulkan so you can have the performance<br />
 # Supported APIs

 - [x] Vulkan
-- [x] Metal*
+- [x] Metal
 - [ ] Direct 3D 11
 - [ ] Direct 3D 12
 - [ ] OpenGL
 - [ ] Software

-*Metal support is a little iffy, it works for the most part

 # Features
+#### Application objects
 - Instance:
   - This loads all of your functions into the runtime and allows them to be called, it takes in the underlying rendering API it wants to use<br />
 - Debugger:
   - A debugger, which functions more as a validatior, loads different loaders for Gryphn and overrides function calls to make sure they have the correct arguments passed in.<br />
 - Devices:
   - Provides a list of system devices, or in OpenGL it fakes a generic "OpenGL device" and then you create your output device with the specified features.
+#### Rendering Objects
 - Presentation Queues:
   - vulkan swapchain wrapper or in other APIs it just creates a fixed about of textures and swaps between them with a list of unused textures.<br />
 - Render Passes and framebuffers.